Busy cooks, you’ll love this easy sheet-pan dinner! These juicy baked chicken meatballs pack big Italian flavor in under an hour.

 Instructions

-• Preheat the oven to 400 degrees F. And lightly brush a large sheet pan with extra virgin olive oil.
+• Get ready.
+Preheat the oven to 400°F. Lightly brush a large sheet pan with olive oil.

-• In the same mixing bowl, now prepare the chicken meatball mixture.
-Add ground chicken, garlic, egg, remaining 1 ½ teaspoon thyme, Parmesan cheese, and bread crumbs.
-Add oregano, paprika, pinch of salt and black pepper, and 1 cup fresh chopped parsley.
+• In the same mixing bowl, make the chicken meatball mixture.
+Add the chicken, garlic, egg, remaining thyme, parmesan, breadcrumbs, and parsley.
+Season with the oregano, paprika, and a pinch of salt and black pepper.
 Drizzle a bit of extra virgin olive oil.
-Using clean hands (remove any rings, of course), mix well until the chicken meatball mixture is well-combined.
+Using gloves or clean hands (remove any rings, of course), mix well until the chicken meatball mixture is well-combined.

-• Form the mixture into small chicken meatballs about 1 ½ tablespoon each (whatever size you choose, stick to it for even cooking.)
-Arrange the chicken meatballs on the same sheet pan with the tomatoes and onions (nestle them in between the veggies, making sure not to crowd the meatballs.)
+• Form the meatballs.
+Divide into small meatballs, about 1 1/2 tablespoons each (whatever size you choose, stick to it for even cooking).
+Nestle on the sheet pan between the tomatoes and onions.

-• Bake for 30 minutes or so, or until meatballs begin to turn a beautiful golden brown and the tomatoes collapse.
-(If after they've baked, you'd like a little more "crust" or color to your meatballs, you can remove them from the oven briefly and brush the meatballs with extra virgin olive oil.
-Turn oven heat up to 450 degrees F and return the meatballs to the oven for 5 more minutes or so, watch carefully.)
+• Bake the meatballs.
+Bake until the meatballs begin to turn a beautiful golden brown and the tomatoes collapse, about 30 minutes.
+If you’d like a little more “crust” or color to your meatballs, remove the meatballs from the oven and turn the heat to 450°F. Brush the top of the meatballs with olive oil.
+Return to the oven for 5 more minutes or so, watch carefully.
+Enjoy!

 Video